US Voting

 FAWCO’s US Voting Committee operates under the US Liaison, and encourages and assists US overseas citizens to participate in every federal election for which they are eligible by providing a dedicated website and information and training to volunteers in FAWCO member clubs, and helping with publicity.
 The Committee also works to reduce the barriers to voting from overseas imposed by federal and state legislation, through such means as Overseas Americans Week and work with partners such as the US Vote Foundation and FVAP.
 It publishes monthly articles on the FAWCO website, and summarizes and links to them in News in Brief and the US Liaison Bulletin.

-In 2020, FAWCO has provided information and advice here, but also promoted overseas voting:
+FAWCO provides information and advice here, but also promotes overseas voting:

-- in an online hangout with FAWCO Reps in January and online voter registration workshops;
+• in online meetings with FAWCO Reps and online voter registration workshops;

 To help FAWCO in this work, get better information for your club or community, and to arrange a virtual workshop for your club, contact the Chair of the US Voting Committee ().